Adames, Brosseau hit HRs as Rays beat A’s 4-3, avoid sweep

 TRAINER’S ROOM

 Rays: CF Kevin Kiermaier went on the 10-day injured list with a sprained left wrist that he hurt trying to steal second base in the second inning Saturday.
 X-rays were negative but he was still in pain Sunday.
-Manager Kevin Cash called it a “no-brainer” it would take some time to heal, and Kiermaier may be examined further once the team returns home.
+Cash called it a “no-brainer” it would take some time to heal, and Kiermaier may be examined further once the team returns home.

 Athletics: CF Ramón Laureano, who was back playing the field for Saturday’s game after a break Friday as the designated hitter, was held out as a precaution with a right thumb injury that manager Bob Melvin considers minor.
 Laureano could have played through it, Melvin said. … OF Chad Pinder (sprained left knee) was set to travel and join Triple-A Las Vegas before beginning a rehab assignment Monday that Melvin figures will be at least three games.